-The other night at our house we had a make-your-own-nacho bar with some friends.
-My friend, Janina, had shared an amazing Food Renegade recipe for homemade cheese sauce (which is earth shatteringly phenomenal!) a few months prior so I had to make it for our get together!
+The other night at our house we had a make-your-own-nacho bar and we have this amazing Food Renegade recipe for homemade cheese sauce (which is earth shatteringly phenomenal!) a few months prior so I had to make it for our get together!

 Instead of thickening the sauce with corn starch or a roux (a flour and butter mixture); you use an egg yolk, milk, and some arrowroot powder.
 We ended up throwing in a couple more tablespoons of the arrowroot powder and I was amazed to see how it thickened the milk base like a roux or cornstarch would!
 Which prompted me to ask myself: what on earth is arrowroot powder?!

 Arrowroot Powder (sometimes known as Arrowroot Starch) is white and powdery just like cornstarch.
 It is derived from a tropical South American plant and, like cornstarch, is used as a thickener in recipes.
 The plant was given the name “Arrowroot” because it was once used to treat those injured with wounds from poison arrows.
 The Native Caribbean Arawak people made arrowroot a foundation of their diet and valued it for its amazing healing benefits (i.e., it would draw out the poison from wounds).

 What are the differences between Arrowroot Powder and Cornstarch?